MaryamRazavian/SLRReplicationPackage_Intuittion_Rationality/README.md

 5. Data Extract - [_PrimaryStudiesDataCoded_](CSV/PrimaryStudiesCoded.csv) and [_PrimaryStudiesDataNonCoded_](CSV/PrimaryStudiesNonCoded.csv) - Extracted data for all primary studies.
 6. Rationale - [_Rationale < parametername >_](CSV/Rationale) - Full rationale and classification tables for each parameter.

+Note: a full overview in one file is available in .xslx format [here](XLXS
 ## Abstract

 **Abstract:** Context.
 As society’s reliance on software systems escalates over time, so too does the cost